What are 16:9 Resolutions & 4:3 Resolutions?

 Groups of two can produce a very intimate frame, and it is difficult for larger groups to produce good effects.
 Horizontal arrangements will make the frame look cramped.

 Generally speaking, the 1.33 frame tends to be more effective when the frame only has a single point of interest or focus.
 And it seems to perform well in handling two things simultaneously, not to mention displaying landscape.

 16:9 (1.77:1) is a widescreen aspect ratio with a width of 16 units and a height of 9.
 It is the international standard format of HDTV, non-HD digital television, and analog widescreen television PALplus.

 In 1984 when 4:3 aspect ratio was popular, Dr. Kerns H. Powers, a member of the SMPTE Working Group on High-Definition Electronic Production, first proposed the 16:9 (1.77:1) aspect ratio.
-At the very beginning, 16:9 was considered as a compromise format, while the subsequent appearance of popular HDTV helped 16:9 aspect ratio become the most common video aspect ratio in use.
+At the very beginning, 16:9 was considered a compromise format, while the subsequent appearance of popular HDTV helped the 16:9 aspect ratio become the most common video aspect ratio in use.

 From the late 2000s to the early 2010s, the computer industry gradually from 4:3 to 16:9 and regarded 16:9 as the most common aspect ratio for monitors and laptops.